youngy1/SEFBNVAE/README.md

 Secondly, set the network parameters such as data path, learning rate and storage location.
 The path of executable .py file  is: code/bn_vae_att.py.
 After configuring the parameters and environment, you can run directly: python bn_vae_att.py

 Finally, in /save/savepoint, the trained model is stored here.
 Find the  .txt format of the porous media three-dimensional structure images in /save/output.
-Use pro/txtTOtiff to convert .txt to .tif format (if necessary) or use .txt directly for later analysis. visualization and processing.
+Use pro/txtTOtiff to convert .txt to .tif format (if necessary) or use .txt directly for later analysis, visualization and processing.